rzy0901/simu_hand_tracking/README.md

-This is a basic MATLAB simulation of acoustic signal based hand_tracking.
+This is a basic MATLAB simulation of acoustic signal based hand_tracking, but it should also work for radio signals (2.4GHz/5GHz Wi-Fi, mmwave) with some modifications.

 <div align=center>
 <img src="README.assets/tracking.jpg" style="zoom: 67%;" />